HyperactivityActivity - increased; Hyperkinetic behavior

 When to Contact a Medical Professional

-- Your child seems persistently hyperactive.
+- Your child seems hyperactive all the time.

 - Your child is very active, aggressive, impulsive, and has difficulty concentrating.